-Sitting on the southwest coast of the mainland, Krabi province is quickly becoming a tourist hotspot, thanks to its breathtaking beaches and stunning views on the limestone cliff Islands in the Amandan sea.
+Sitting on the southwest coast of mainland Thailand, Krabi province is quickly becoming a tourist hotspot, thanks to its breath taking beaches and stunning views on the limestone cliff in the Andaman sea.

 If you have any energy left after your adventures during the day, the excitement continues long into the night in many of the vibrant bars and nightclubs Krabi has to offer.